 - 1 8-ounce ball fresh mozzarella (½" inch pieces)

 - 1 to 2 tablespoon aged balsamic vinegar (see notes)

 - fresh cracked black pepper

 - In a large bowl add arugula, tomatoes, fresh mozzarella, and basil.

 - Sprinkle with salt and cover with cracked pepper.
 About 5 to 7 turns of the peppermill.

 - Drizzle with extra virgin olive oil.
 Mix well with tongs, coating ingredients with olive oil, salt and pepper..

 - Finish with a drizzle of aged balsamic vinegar on top for a pop of contrasting color.

-*Balsamic glaze can be substituted for good quality, aged balsamic vinegar.
-Glaze will be much sweeter, so a smaller quantities (1 tbsp) is recommended.
+- Balsamic glaze can be substituted for good quality, aged balsamic vinegar.
+Glaze will be much sweeter, so a smaller quantity (1 tablespoon) is recommended.